vipulgupta2048/firedocs/Integrations/Ably Channels/Impressions/Code Snippets for Ably Channels.md

 ## Overview

-After sending your messages through Ably Channels, and saving it in Firecamp.
-You might have a need to run and replicate the same connection in your application.
+After creating channels through Ably Channels, and saving it in Firecamp.
+You might have a need to run and replicate the same setup in your application.
 To help with this Firecamp lets you generate snippets of code in various programming languages.
 That, in turn, helps you implement, build and test faster.

 Click the `Code` button below the URL bar to open the `Ably Channels Code Snippets` window in the Ably Channels app.